albush/cszsa.com/content/tickets.md

 Come see our family friendly matches at 7:30 PM every Friday and Saturday night at Studio 185 | 11950 Starcrest Dr #210, San Antonio, TX 78247.

-And don't miss our Studio 185 After Dark shows every Saturday at 10:00 PM. **This show may not follow our family friendly format.**
+And don't miss our Nights at the Asylum late night shows every Saturday at 10:00 PM. **This show may not follow our family friendly format.**

 <a target="_blank" href="https://cszsanantonio.vbotickets.com/events" class="button special">Buy Tickets</a>